 Integrity - The heart of this article boils down to this one word.
 When you are working on pools you will be faced on a daily basis with situations where you will need to decide the course of action to take...and really nobody will know other than yourself.
 Without a strong moral compass guiding your hands the inclination to start cutting corners will eventually happen.
 We all get tired.
 It is not always as simple as a contractor scamming a customer.
 Sometimes corners get cut because you are under too much time pressure, or money pressure and you know taking a step back is going to eat into your profits and timeline.
 Would you be willing to push back an already annoyed customer more, and potentially lose your profits in order to fix something (or make something better) that you should have caught earlier?
 Would you spend $1000 on another concrete truck to avoid having to spread out the amount of concrete that you have even a little?
 Would you refuse good money because the requested work is not safe, or you know will not meet the expectations of the buyer?
 What about turning down huge money for a job that, really, is over your head technically?
 Integrity happens in the mind and it has to happen in advance of the ultimatum between the right course and the easy course of action.
 Decide that you will conduct yourself professionally and with integrity at all times, even to personal and financial detriment, and this quality will radiate through to your clients.
 Definitively, integrity is the main ingredient that will set your company apart from the others and drive you towards success.

-Since pools are only as good as their weakest link, and are the origin of the term doesn't hold water, then avoiding cut-corners becomes paramount in developing a long term plan for success.
-If you commit to working to your maximum potential, continuing to expand your trade knowledge, and refusing to accept compromise or "cut corners" then you are setting yourself, and your clients, up for success.
+Since pools are only as good as their weakest link, and are (as far as I'm concerned) the origin of the "term doesn't hold water", then avoiding cut-corners becomes paramount in developing a long term plan for success.
+If you commit to working to your maximum potential, continuing to expand your trade knowledge, and refusing to accept compromise or cut corners then you are setting yourself, and your clients, up for success.
 Most of all you must decide to continue learning and advancing your knowledge about the various technical processes involved with pools and spas.
 Only through continuing education can you hope to maintain a working knowledge of the technical side of pools, and when you operate your company with honesty and integrity then you have the best opportunity for long term success.
 When I first started working on pools I was told something which I will tell to you now - you never want to have to cross the street to avoid one of your old customers.
 Almost 30 years later from being told this I still think about it all the time.

 The Swimming Pool Steve blog